 - Consultation call reminders and confirmations (can be set up via your scheduler).

-- Payment reminders (can be set up via Dubsado or your invoicing tools).
+- Payment reminders: (can be set up via Dubsado or your invoicing tool).

 - Asking for testimonials: I love having a canned email for this so I can say exactly what I want to say and in the right way.